 With respect to the consideration of director nominees nominated by stockholders, our Nominating and Corporate Governance Committee will consider such candidates provided that the stockholder submitting a nomination has complied with procedures set forth in the Company's Bylaws.
-See "Stockholder Proposals for the 2024 Annual Meeting" for additional information regarding stockholder nominations of director candidates.
+Such properly nominated candidates will be evaluated in the same manner as those recommended by our Nominating and Corporate Governance Committee.
+See "Stockholder Proposals for the 2025 Annual Meeting" for additional information regarding stockholder nominations of director candidates.